EtienneLamoureux/TQVaultAE/README.md

 5. Enjoy!

 ### Configuration
-The "Configure" button opens up the configuration menu.
+The "Configure" button (top-left) opens up the configuration menu.
 That's where you can change:
 - The language used by the application
 - The paths where the vault files are located
 - The paths where the game files are located
-- The "item edition" options
+- The "item edition" options (i.e. cheats)

 ## Troubleshooting and F.A.Q.
 **Q. Can TQVaultAE use my old vault files?**